cmndrsp0ck/ha-standard-deploy/README.md

 #### Deploying

 We'll start by using Terraform.
-Make sure you head back to the repository home.
-You can run a quick check and create an execution plan by running `terraform plan`.
+Make sure you head back to the repository root directory.
+You'll need to run `terraform init` to download the terraform plugins like the digitalocean and template providers.
+Once that's all set up you can run a quick check and create an execution plan by running `terraform plan`.

 Once you're ready, use `terraform apply` to build the Droplets and floating IP.
 This should take about a minute or two depending on how many nodes you're spinning up.
 Once it finishes up, wait about 45 seconds for the cloud-config commands that were passed in to complete.